 Nomad’s festival in Bumthang - The ethnic diversity of Bhutan has always enthralled the outside world.
 A small Kingdom both in terms of its size and population yet has more than three major ethnic groups.
 Many nomadic tribes inhabiting the country speak as many as 17 dialects.
 The two major nomadic tribes in Bhutan are the Brokpas and Layaps inhabiting rugged terrains.
 Economically the tribes depend on the Yaks for livelihood; the yak products are either bartered or sold off to buy their necessities.
 Nomad Festival brings the Highlanders of Bhutan together.
 It is an opportunity for these tribes to interact and learn from each other.
 The government makes sure that some knowledge infused exhibitions are demonstrated.
 Grasp this opportunity to interact with the nomads and get a sense of their unchanged lifestyles.
 Here is a chance to see all the nomads in Bumthang.
 You will save all your time trekking to those regions otherwise.
 Nomad Festival set in central Bhutan allows you to see most part of Bhutan.
-You will be travelling through some districts.
-This allows you to experience the variance in vegetation, architecture, food and culture.
+You will be traveling through some districts.
+This allows you to experience the variance in vegetation, architecture, food, and culture.
 Display of freshly collected edible mushrooms along with medicinal herbs, textiles and other bamboo products.
 Here is a chance for you to experience a hot steamy stone bath in a traditional Bhutanese style.
 A night in camp or a farmhouse is yet another exciting line to add in your journal.
 This gives you a chance to forget your iPod as the bucolic music sweep you off your feet.
 Be an early riser, take your binoculars and play hide and seek with the birds.
 For those who love nature, be the adventure yourself and go for a day hike around the Thrumshingla National Park.
 This adds to the sighting of some endangered species.
 Should lady luck be on your side, you may also bump into a Bengal Tiger.
 You will have the real experience of harvesting this rare mushroom.
 Your personal enjoyment will trickle some income to the upland farmers of Ura.